Ángel Di María: 2010–12: Debut season and La Liga win

 His league debut came on 29 August in a 0–0 draw against Mallorca.
 On 18 September, Di María scored his first league goal for Real Madrid in their 2–1 away win over Real Sociedad.
 Ten days later, he scored his first goal in the UEFA Champions League against Auxerre in a 1–0 victory.
 He scored a controversial first goal against Sevilla on 19 December.
 Days later, Di María assisted Karim Benzema's two goals and Cristiano Ronaldo's goal in an astonishing 8–0 drubbing of Levante on 22 December.
 In the second leg of the Champions League round of 16 against Lyon, he scored the third and final goal in a 3–0 win to send Real Madrid through to the quarter-finals for the first time in seven years.

 Di María scored Real Madrid's third goal during their first-leg Champions League quarter-final victory over Tottenham Hotspur on 5 April 2011.
 On 20 April, he was sent off in the 31st minute of extra time in the Copa del Rey final against rival Barcelona.
-Real Madrid won the match 1–0, the lone goal of the match (in the 13th minute of extra time) being a header from Cristiano Ronaldo, which came from his cross, thus obtaining his first honour with Real Madrid.
+Real Madrid won the match 1–0, the lone goal of the match (in the 13th minute of extra time) being a header from Ronaldo, which came from his cross, thus obtaining his first honour with Real Madrid.

-2011–12: La Liga win

 During the start of the 2011–12 season, Di María endured a tough series of matches as he struggled to adapt to the pace of the league following the summer break.
 As a result, Di María's early performance for the season was mixed with moments of genuinely good play interspersed with moments of sheer madness by the Argentine.
 This point was well illustrated during Real Madrid's 1–0 defeat to Levante, a match which saw a clearly out-of-sorts Di María commit a horror foul on Levante's Juanfran during the match.
 Di María caused the two teams to clash and an on-field incident ensued.
 However, Di María's performances would improve, including opening up a significant gap at the top of the assists table.
 From October 2011, Di María was being picked by Madrid head coach José Mourinho ahead of Kaká and Mesut Özil, a sign of his improving form.

 On 27 November 2011, Di María played 60 minutes in a league match against city rivals Atlético Madrid, in which he scored a goal for Real Madrid.
 Mourinho's team won the match 4–1.
 On 3 December 2011, Di María scored Real's first goal from a sharp angle in a 3–0 defeat of Sporting de Gijón in La Liga.
 He was a constant threat and presence in the starting XI as Real Madrid won their 32nd league title, playing in their 3–0 win over Athletic Bilbao that clinched the league title.